ODACC

 Who are the Adjudicators on the ODACC Registry of Adjudicators?
 Read More »

 ODACC Adjudication Offers 4 Suggested Pre-Designed Processes for your Construction Adjudication.
-Here is some information on each of these processes: ODACC Process 1:
+Information on each of these processes can be found on the ODACC website.

 ODACC Adjudication offers several options for resolving a construction dispute.
 Parties may choose from one of our four suggested Pre-Designed Adjudication processes or they may suggest a Custom process to resolve the dispute with the other party and the Adjudicator.
 An Adjudication Process can be as simple as submitting the construction contract and the disputed …